jnozzi/cocoadev.com/markdown/SimpleOnTheFlyTiffs.md

-I'm writing a Cocoa class to manage newspaper ads and would like to provide a method to generate very simple placeholder General/TIFFs for ads that have not been completed yet.
+I'm writing a Cocoa class to manage newspaper ads and would like to provide a method to generate very simple placeholder TIFFs for ads that have not been completed yet.
 The tiffs aren't for display in my app (they'll be imported into Quark picture boxes), so they don't need a window or view during creation.

-I read the General/NSGraphicsContext documentation along with the General/NSBezierPath but can't figure out how to set up a context and draw to it.
+I read the NSGraphicsContext documentation along with the NSBezierPath but can't figure out how to set up a context and draw to it.

-The General/NSGraphicsContext documentation says that it accepts General/NSData objects as drawing targets but I keep getting "Unsupported printing format specified" and "Currently only pathnames are allowd for General/NSPersistentGraphicsContext" in my attempts.
+The NSGraphicsContext documentation says that it accepts NSData objects as drawing targets but I keep getting "Unsupported printing format specified" and "Currently only pathnames are allowd for NSPersistentGraphicsContext" in my attempts.

 Basically here's what I'm trying to do:
 - Draw a border around the ad rectangle